klammm/all-things-random/src/content/08-circleci-surge.md

       - run: npm run build
 ```

-I'll break down to the best I can what's going on in each line.
+I'll break it down to the best I can of what's going on in each line.

 ```
 jobs:
   build:
 ```

 1. We declare what jobs we want to create.
+Feel free to name the job whatever makes sense.
 In this case, I'm declaring a new job named `build`.
-Feel free to name the job whatever pleases you.

 ```
 jobs: